ferrucc-io/ferruccio/content/posts/company-size.md

 At this stage there are three layers of management.

-This is the first stage of a company where work done on organizational design actually pays off.
+This is where work done on organizational design and culture starts to pay off.

 This is where leaderships that micromanage crash.

 There are is enough work going on for you to not know about big projects.

-At this stage it becomes important for teams to have clear KPIs and missions.
+It becomes important for teams to have clear KPIs and missions.
 Ideally each team here should have an exciting end goal.

 The best parts of working at a company of this stage are: